CarrieForle/CustomTranslationSilksong/docs/README.md

 > [!NOTE]
 > This mod contains another folder called `languages`.
 This is for the translation **just for this mod**, not related to vanilla game text.

-This mod is also capable of loading existing fan-made translation to an extent, so that you don't have to replace game files and can easily manage it with this mod.
-[See here for more details](guide/load-fan-made-translation-without-exporting/README.md).
+To load existing translation that requires replacing `resources.assets`, [see here for more details](guide/load-fan-made-translation-without-exporting/README.md).

 # I18N